 “There seems to be a disconnect between student reality and parental perception of student mental health,” said Dr. Donald Tavakoli, National Medical Director for Behavioral Health at UnitedHealthcare.
 “That’s part of the problem.
 But that also means there’s an opportunity to close the gap — and for parents to learn more about how they can help become part of the solution.”

 The stats on college students reveal a growing mental health crisis:

 Here are some ways you can help address mental health with your child:

 About 75% of mental health issues begin by age 24, but they sometimes surface after high school.
 When your student is home from college, watch for a sense of hopelessness.
 A marked change in behavior and withdrawal or social isolation can be signs of trouble.
 Slipping grades can also be a signal since a student’s mental health and academic performance are often connected.

-Students cited concerns about cost and questions about access and wait times as their main reasons for not getting help.
-Look into your family’s behavioral health insurance resources and share what you learn with your child.
-Pay special attention to virtual care options, which many college students said they would be open to using.
+Make sure your child knows what resources are available to them if they need help.
+Students cited concerns about cost plus questions about access and wait times as their main reasons for not getting help.
+Look into your family’s behavioral health insurance resources.
+Knowing that information can help your child learn how to access mental health support at school or on campus.
+Also, pay close attention to virtual care options, which many college students said they would be open to using.

 “Parents and other trusted adults in a college student’s life play a critical role in supporting their mental health,” Dr. Tavakoli said.
-“While this is a phase where your child is transitioning into adulthood and learning to take personal responsibility, that doesn’t happen overnight.
-They still need loving support and guidance.
-Being there with answers to questions may make it easier for them to find effective help and feel better sooner.”
+“While this is a phase where your child is transitioning into adulthood and learning to take personal responsibility, they still need loving support and guidance.
+Being there with answers to questions may make it easier for them to find effective